vadadoriya/Terraoak/README.md

 ## Scenario

-Let's say your a startup and your are creating a saas product for your customers using the following aws resources
+Lets Build a petstore API using the below resources.

 * elb
 * route53